 I was introduced to minimalism by accident.
 At the time, my husband and I were looking for land to purchase, so that we were one step closer to marking some things off of our dream list.

 I had no clue the door this book would open up to my life.
-The impact of the changes after reading this book were immeasurable, so much so that I started to give this book as gifts to friends!
+The impact of the changes after reading this book are immeasurable, so much so that I started to give this book as gifts to friends!

 If I accidentally discovered minimalism and received a whole new outlook on life, I could only imagine what it would do for my friends and family.